have signed up

 Sleep At The ’G may look different this year, but youth homelessness remains the same

-Unfortunately our much-loved Sleep At The 'G has been cancelled two years in a row due to the COVID-19 situation in Victoria and too much uncertainty and risk surrounding mass participation events, MCM made the difficult decision to not proceed with Sleep At The ‘G this year.
+Unfortunately our much-loved Sleep At The 'G has been cancelled two years in a row due to the COVID-19 situation in Victoria.
 The good news is that we're still planning a bit of fun in support of youth homelessness.

 What's the challenge?
 Sleep At Home!

-Ditch the comfort of your bed to sleep in your car, outside in your backyard, or on your couch on Thursday 28 October or on any day that suits you, in support of the 6,000 young people in Victoria with no place to call home.
+Ditch the comfort of your bed to sleep in your car, outside in your backyard, or on your couch on Thursday 28 October, in support of the 6,000 young people in Victoria with no place to call home.
 To say thank you, we'll be putting on a live stream gig headlined by Dan Sultan to say thank you!

 So grab your tent, sleeping bag, blankets, or swag, get the whole household involved and sign up today.

 Help put youth homelessness to bed

 Camp out in your backyard, on your couch, your balcony, car or floor and sleep out on Thursday 28 October to help put youth homelessness to bed.
 We know it’s not the MCG, and we know you won’t have the best night’s sleep, but you’ll be CHOOSING to sleep out, a luxury that many of the young people we support don’t have.